ansopedia/ansospace/packages/eslint-config/README.md

 - `react`: For React libraries and components
 - `next-js`: For Next.js applications
 - `node`: For Node.js and Express.js backend applications
+- `turbo`: For Turborepo monorepos (optional, only use if you have a turbo.json)

 ## SonarJS Rules